 3. Not Consulting a Professional Accident Attorney

-The final thing that you should never do after your rear end accident is attempt to handle your own motor vehicle accident case on your own without consulting an experienced Connecticut personal injury attorney.
+The final thing that you should never do after your rear-end accident is attempt to handle the motor vehicle accident case on your own without consulting an experienced Connecticut personal injury attorney.
 The insurance company that represents the person that caused your accident will contact you and attempt to obtain a recorded statement from you under the guise of wanting to process your case so that your medical bills can be paid and your lost wages can be provided to you.
 This is one of the first places that you can make an error in severely undermining your case.

 Our Connecticut accident attorneys provide free books and advice to injured parties and their families so they can obtain a better understanding and make an informed decision as to how they would like to proceed with their injury case.

 We represent injured parties on a contingency fee basis, which means that you do not pay us anything unless we recover money damages for you.
 Click here to contact us or call us at (888) 244-5480 with any questions or concerns you may have after being in an accident.